gbgabiola/100DaysOfCode/r1-log.md

 ## Day 37: July 16, Monday
 **Today's Progress**: Done reading chapter 7 && 8 of "asmartwaytolearnjavascript" with the interactive exercise.
 Review some FCC's HTML, CSS and javaScript.

+## Day 38: July 17, Tuesday
+**Today's Progress**: Done reading chapter 9 && 10 of "asmartwaytolearnjavascript" with the interactive exercise.
+Review again with some FCC's HTML, CSS and javaScript.
+And continue the "advanced CSS and SASS" course.

 <!-- ## Day 00: Month 00, Whatday
 **Today's Progress**: